-I started my gluten free sourdough bread journey in the summer of 2018.
+I started my gluten free sourdough journey in the summer of 2018.
 At the time I had just recently become proficient at sourdough bread when my doctor declared she wanted me to give a gluten free trial a go.
 And so the journey began.

 Gluten free sourdough starter is simple to make, but it took a bit of trial and error for me to get me to this point.
 While it’s similar to developing a glutenous sourdough starter, I found some gluten free flours to be more reliable than others in producing a consistent result.

-How to Make a Gluten Free Sourdough Starter:
+How to Make a Gluten Free Sourdough Starter

-- DAY 3 through 6…or 7: Repeat day two until the mixture becomes puffy, has a pleasant sweet-sour aroma and bubbles begin to form under the surface.
-How many days it takes to complete to get to this point depends on ambient temperature and available, naturally occurring yeast and bacteria, but it should be ready between 6-7 days.
-Once the starter is puffy, has a sweet-sour aroma and bubbles are present under the surface (see pictures below), your initial starter is ripe or ready.
+- Day 3 through 6…or 7 (or beyond): Repeat day two until the mixture becomes puffy, has a pleasant sweet-sour aroma and bubbles begin to form under the surface.
+How many days it takes to complete to get to this point depends on ambient temperature and available, naturally occurring yeast and bacteria.
+Six to seven days has been my experience.

 - Last, to keep your starter healthy and strong, you’ll need to refresh it, or feed it before using it in a recipe.

-How to Refresh a Gluten Free Sourdough Starter:
+How to Refresh a Gluten Free Sourdough Starter

-To refresh your gluten free sourdough starter:
+To refresh your gluten free starter:

-- Next, loosely lid the jar and wrap a rubber band around the jar at the height of the starter.
+- Next, loosely lid and wrap a rubber band around the jar at the height of the starter.
 This will give you a visual indication of how much the starter has grown as it grows to double in size.

 - Last, allow the starter to develop at room temperature for about 8-12 hours.
 The time will vary due to ambient temperature.

-How do I Know When My Gluten Free Starter is Ready?
+How do I Know When My Gluten Free Starter is Ready

 Once the starter has doubled in size, is bubbly and has a sweet-sour aroma, it’s ready to use in your gluten free sourdough bread recipe.
 After measuring out the portion needed for your recipe, refresh the starter, as indicated above and store in the fridge until your next feeding.